ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-telemetry-logs.rst

 Playing back missions
 =====================

-If you are using wireless telemetry and have connected to to APM via the Mission Planner, your flight data will automatically recorded.
-You can play back these logs by doing the following:
+It is possible to play back a tlog by doing the following:

 -  Open the mission planner's Flight Data screen
 -  click on the Telemetry Logs tab